cs320-wisc/f21/p3/README.md

 different page.

 Use selenium to do the scraping.
 BeautifulSoup is probably also helpful, though not required.

-If you find your VM running slow run:  `pkill -f -9 chromium` from the terminal to clean up chrome.
+Start with the following:

 ```python
 class WebScraper(GraphScraper):